Working the Refs, MRC Style

 Liberal media critic Eric Alterman identified the mission of the Media Research Center and other right-wing media critics as "working the refs" -- repeatedly complaining about the monolithic "liberal media" and attacking reporters as engaging in "liberal bias" with the goal of making "the media" more conservative, much like a coach will complain about a referee's calls against his team with the goal of the ref taking it easier on his team the next time.

 Not that the MRC will ever admit it's doing this, even though it's a core mission of the organization.
-For example, in a 2006 NewsBusters post, MRC director of media analysis insisted that "utterly reject the idea that the national media can be trusted to act as a referee, when they clearly see themselves as players, not ref," and that only "liberals who enjoy a stacked media deck" will "see conservative media criticism as a political ploy."
+For example, in a 2006 NewsBusters post, MRC director of media analysis Tim Graham insisted that "we utterly reject the idea that the national media can be trusted to act as a referee, when they clearly see themselves as players, not ref," and that only "liberals who enjoy a stacked media deck" will "see conservative media criticism as a political ploy."
 Of course, the MRC's flip-flop on criticism of Trump in the media -- going from complaining there wasn't enough of it during the primary to complaining it exists at all now -- is all the evidence one really needs to prove that the MRC's media criticism is entirely politically motivated.

 Ref-working is the chief mode in which the MRC operates, and unsurprisingly, it has been working the refs regarding the moderators for the 2016 presidential debates since before they were even named.